thesowah/wangana/README.md

 ## Demo
 See wangana theme in use [here](http://nadjetey.github.io)

-## Customization
+## Installation & Customization

-Next you'll want to change a few things.
-Most of them can be changed directly in [_config.yml][config].
-That's where you can add your social links, change the accent color, stuff like that.
+[Download](https://github.com/nadjetey/wangana/archive/master.zip) this theme and follow the instructions on [Github pages](http://pages.github.com/) to use.
+Wangana theme works out of the box.
+To customize it, change the value pairs in the '_config.yml' file.
+That's where you can add your social links, Google analytics, disqus comments, and others.

 ## Copyright
 The MIT License (MIT), Copyright (c) 2014 Nii Adjetey Sowah.
 [Read full document.](LICENSE)